Battle of Trafalgar: Aftermath

 Spanish military garrisons and civilians set out to rescue survivors from the numerous shipwrecks scattered along the Andalusian coast.
 British prize crews were captured and given good treatment.
 On 27 October, Collingwood offered the governor of Cádiz to put his Spanish wounded prisoners ashore and set them free.
 The governor and Gravina offered in exchange to release their British prisoners, who boarded the British fleet.
-The French would later join this humanitarian agreement.
+The French later joined this humanitarian agreement.

 The disparity in losses has been attributed by some historians less to Nelson's daring tactics than to the difference in fighting readiness of the two fleets.
 Nelson's fleet was made up of ships of the line which had spent a considerable amount of sea time during the months of blockades of French ports, whilst the French fleet had generally been at anchor in port.
 However, Villeneuve's fleet had just spent months at sea crossing the Atlantic twice, which supports the proposition that the main difference between the two fleets' combat effectiveness was the morale of the leaders.
 The daring tactics employed by Nelson were to ensure a strategically decisive result.
 The results vindicated his naval judgement.